 How do you balance your work on open-source with your day job and other responsibilities?

-If you plan to continue developing Kitty, where do you see the project heading next?
+Where do you see the project heading next?